-Mykonos is probably most famed for its nightlife.
+Mykonos is probably most famed for its nightlife and one of the best things to do in Mykonos is enjoy the nightlife scene.
 The hedonistic side to this island is definitely something that, if you’re into drinking and dancing, you should consider experiencing.
 It’s a popular place to party.

 But where, oh, where should you go?
 There are tons of places from beachside bars to late-night clubs and raucous drinking holes to find yourself a slice of nocturnal fun.

 The Scandinavian Bar plays host to international DJs, which is an excellent place to start (or end) your odyssey; Scorpios equals high prices, but fun times for sure; the famous Tropicana Beach Bar is a good place to end up, too.

 Paraportiani is the most well-renowned church, and possibly the most recognizable icon of the island.
 It’s that famous, and seeing it is one of the best things to do in Mykonos (especially if you like buildings).

 Located overlooking the sea, this could actually be one of the most photographed churches.
 When you get here and see the white-washed walls and the hodge-podge of five different churches melded together over the ages, you can see why.

 A jumble of smooth shapes and walls with no outside decoration, this baby dates back to 1425.

 Located inside an old, 18th-century sea captain’s house – which, to be honest, is pretty much worth a visit in itself – the Folklore Museum of Mykonos tells the, um, folklore of the island.